Vivekagent47/Emojis/README.md

-## We use emojis for making our README files beacutiflu and intractive.
+## We use emojis for making our README files beacutifull and intractive.

 ### Here are some the emojis code you can use in your files.